OpenGeoscience/geonotebook/docs/source/installation.rst

 Docker Install
 ^^^^^^^^^^^^^^
-Geonotebook relies on a complex stack of technologies that are not always easy to install and properly configure.
+GeoNotebook relies on a complex stack of technologies that are not always easy to install and properly configure.
 To ease this complexity we provide a docker container for running the notebook on docker compatible systems.
-To install docker on your system please see docker's `documentation <https://docs.docker.com/engine/installation/>`_ for your operating system.
+To install docker on your system please see Docker's `documentation <https://docs.docker.com/engine/installation/>`_ for your operating system.

 First you must build the docker container.
 After checking out the current repository, you can run ::